Radiobox/web_request_readers/readme.md

 This package contains several request parser functions that we've found to be useful in much of our web code.

+*Note*: We use github.com/stretchr/goweb as our web framework, so you will see this project importing some of stretchr's projects.
+This project should work just fine outside of goweb, though.

 #### Parsing Parameters

 The ParseParams function can be used to parse parameters from a